Concursive/concoursesuitecrm-community/src/languages/readme.txt

 In this archive you will find the following directories:

-data          Default database data that is installed in Centric CRM dictionary    All of the user interfase phrases used in Centric CRM javascript    Warning text that is displayed to the website user permissions   The module names, permission names, and related module data templates     Dynamic messages that are used when sending email to users
+data          Default database data that is installed in Concourse Suite Community Edition dictionary    All of the user interfase phrases used in Concourse Suite Community Edition javascript    Warning text that is displayed to the website user permissions   The module names, permission names, and related module data templates     Dynamic messages that are used when sending email to users